mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/layertree.rst

 The following example defines two layersets each with to instances:

-* Projektdaten (project data): with the instances ""Schwalmtal" and ""Projekt NL".
+* Projektdaten (project data): with the instances "Schwalmtal" and "Projekt NL".
-* Deutschlandweite Daten (german wide data): with the instanaces ""bkg" and ""OpenStreetMap (OSM)".
+* Deutschlandweite Daten (german wide data): with the instanaces "bkg" and "OpenStreetMap (OSM)".

 Configuration of the layersets